 - Listening, connecting, advocating and informing: within our wards, the broader city and outside the city, councillors learn a lot about what's happening in the city and play a connecting role between residents and various businesses, nonprofits and other levels of government.
 Councillors also share information with residents about what's happening at city hall.

-As a councillor, I serve on the following committees, boards and commissions (attendance record in %):
+As a councillor, I serve on the following committees, working groups, boards and commissions (attendance record in %):

 - Planning & Environment (97%)